 - When will I learn whether I’ve been accepted?The Admissions Committee begins screening applications as soon as possible after January 15.
 Applications must be entirely complete (including transcripts, which must have been received and processed) before they can be reviewed.
 Admission is granted on a first-come, first-serve basis.
 Applicants will be notified in writing by April 1.
 Formal notification from UAA Enrollment Services is typically received two to four weeks later.

 - If I’m accepted, what should I do next?Stay in touch!
 We will have a considerable amount of information to provide newly admitted students concerning course registration, field education, student orientation, and other events.
 Students admitted to the full-time program will immediately need to complete and submit the application for field education.
-Students admitted to the part-time program must be particularly careful of enrollment dates and deadlines, as their program enrollment usually begins that summer.
+Students admitted to the part-time program should be aware of enrollment dates and deadlines, as their program enrollment usually begins that summer.
 Let the MSW Admissions Manager know immediately in the event of any mailing address, email address, or phone number changes.

 - What do I do if I can’t attend the year I’m admitted, but still want into the program?